Virtual Full Backup

-Virtual full allows you to back up forever forward incremental backup chains to tape.
+The virtual full method allows you to transform forever forward incremental backup chains created by source backup and backup copy jobs to save them to tapes.
 The forever forward incremental chain always keeps on disk one full backup followed by a fixed number of increments.
 The full backup is constantly rebuilt: as new increments appear, the older ones are injected into the full.

 Unlike disk backups, tape archives are static: tape jobs cannot rebuild backups once they are written to tape.
 Also, the standard backup to tape scheme (archiving new restore points during each tape session) cannot be used: the tape archive would have one full backup and an endless chain of increments all of which would be required for restore.
 To adapt the forever forward incremental chains to tapes, Veeam Backup & Replication uses the virtual full.